mdlincoln/mdlincoln.github.io/_posts/2013-06-20-looking-through-the-ulan-with-gephi.markdown

-[^1]: For more on this measure, and on network mapping in general, see Robert A. and Mark Riddle, _Introduction to Social Network Methods._ (Riverside, CA, University of California, Riverside, 2005), ch.
-10. ([online version](http://www.faculty.ucr.edu/~hanneman/nettext/C10_Centrality.html#Eigenvector))↩
+[^1]: For more on this measure, and on network mapping in general, see Robert A. and Mark Riddle, *Introduction to Social Network Methods.* (Riverside, CA, University of California, Riverside, 2005), ch.
+10. ([online version](http://www.faculty.ucr.edu/~hanneman/nettext/C10_Centrality.html#Eigenvector))

 [^2]: Bear in mind I am speaking only of the attachments described by this small, un-representative sample set of the ULAN.
-The relationships of these communities would be much more fleshed out in the full version of the ULAN.↩
+The relationships of these communities would be much more fleshed out in the full version of the ULAN.